nebulab/playbook/processes/paid-time-off-and-overtime.html.md

+---
-# Paid time off and overtime
+title: Paid time off and overtime
+---
 The work day for full-time contracts is comprised of 8 hours.
 You can decide to reduce your contract's work hours and opt for part-time work.